 When information moves up the stack the receiving layer reads the header information (included by the sending computer), strips the header information away, and gives the leftover data to the next layer above.
-As informatin moves up the stack each layer treats the information as header information and data combined.
+As information moves up the stack each layer treats the information as header information and data combined.

 - Network Access Layer → Internet Layer At this step, the contents of the ethernet frame's data field are simply passed to the Internet Layer.
-Note that the frame format used at this level may be slightly different (see section Ethernet Framing Types in Appendix B) but the concept is the same. - Internet Layer → Transport Layer Here, the Internet Layer removes the IP header from the bytestream and decides which protocol in the Transport Layer to pass the data to using the value of the Protocol field. - Transport Layer → Aplpication Layer The transport layer provides two types of very different services.
+Note that the frame format used at this level may be slightly different (see the chapter on Ethernet Framing Types) but the concept is the same. - Internet Layer → Transport Layer Here, the Internet Layer removes the IP header from the bytestream and decides which protocol in the Transport Layer to pass the data to using the value of the Protocol field.

+• Transport Layer → Application Layer The transport layer provides two types of very different services.
 The transport layer is responsible for passing the information to the proper port at the receiving host.
 This is determined by the contents of the destination port field.

-The TCP protocol is connection-oriented and provides

-error-detection and error-correction.
-Applications in the higher level layers requiring such services establish network connections using the delivery service.
-UDP based applications are message oriented and don't require the extensive services provided by TCP.
+TheTCPprotocolsconnection-oriented and provides error-detection and error-correction.
+Applications in the higher level layers requiring such services establish network connections using the TCP protocol.